 Optinose Announces Reporting Date for First Quarter 2023 Financial Results

-/EIN News/ -- YARDLEY, Pa., May 01, 2023 (GLOBE NEWSWIRE) -- Optinose (NASDAQ:OPTN), a pharmaceutical company focused on patients treated by ear, nose and throat (ENT) and allergy specialists, today announced the Company will report financial results for the first quarter 2023 and corporate updates, before market open on Thursday, May 11, 2023.
+YARDLEY, Pa., May 01, 2023 (GLOBE NEWSWIRE) -- Optinose OPTN, a pharmaceutical company focused on patients treated by ear, nose and throat (ENT) and allergy specialists, today announced the Company will report financial results for the first quarter 2023 and corporate updates, before market open on Thursday, May 11, 2023.

 Company to Host Conference Call